nicodv/django-uwsgi-nginx/README.md

 Installation steps on Debian 8
 ------------------------------

-- Install nginx as system-wide service.
+- Install nginx and uWSGI as system-wide services.

     ```
     apt-get update && apt-get upgrade
     apt-get install nginx
-    ```

-- Install uWSGI as system-wide service.

-    ```
     apt-get install uwsgi
     ```

 - `git clone` this repo, for example in `/var/www`.
-Note: if you choose a different location, change `nginx.conf` and `uwsgi.ini` accordingly.
+Note: if you choose a different location, change `nginx.conf` and `uwsgi.ini` accordingly after cloning.

     ```
     cd /var/www
     git clone https://github.com/nicodv/django-uwsgi-nginx.git
     ```

-- Create a virtualenv with latest `pip`, `setuptools`, and `django` packages, for example in `/var/www/django-uwsgi-nginx/venv`.
+- Create a virtualenv with the latest `pip`, `setuptools`, and `django` packages, for example in `/var/www/django-uwsgi-nginx/venv`.
 Note: if you choose a different location, change `uwsgi.ini` accordingly.

-- Determine the version of Python you are using and edit `uwsgi.ini` accordingly.

 - Install the Python plugin to uWSGI.
+Note: I assume Python 3 here.
+The Python 2 command is the same, minus the `3`.
+Also, if you're using Python 2, edit `uwsgi.ini` accordingly by editing the plugin name.

     ```
     apt-get install uwsgi-plugin-python3
     ```

-- Remove `nginx` default site config and make a symbolic link to the `nginx.conf` file in the `/etc/nginx/conf.d` directory.
+- Remove nginx's default site config and make a symbolic link to the `nginx.conf` file in the `/etc/nginx/conf.d` directory.

     ```
     rm /etc/nginx/sites-enabled/default